Updated January 2020

-We collect information you provide when you sign up for an account of any of the Trimax services, enter any information into our Services, communicate with us, answer our surveys, upload content, or otherwise use our Services.
-In order to provide services to you, we need to process information provided below.
+We collect the information you provide when you sign up for an account for any of Trimax’s services, enter any information, communicate with us, answer our surveys, upload content, or otherwise use our services.
+In order to provide services to you, we need to process the information provided below.

-When you visit or use some parts of our websites and/or services we might ask you to provide personal data to us.
-For example, we ask for your contact information when you download a catalogue, respond to a job application or an email offer, participate in community forums, join us on social media, take part in training and events, contact us with questions or request support.
+When you visit or use some parts of our websites and/or services we might ask you to provide personal data.
+For example, we ask for your contact information when you download a catalogue, respond to a job application or email an offer, participate in community forums, join us on social media, take part in training and events, contact us with questions or request support.